-Two indie rock musicians, Bill Lambusta and Brian Erickson, dive into the fandom of great rock and pop music and how it connects to their lives through the lens of the medium they care for most, the album.
-Episodes frequently include guest contributions from musicians, podcasters, and journalists and always culminate in a track by track review.
+Two indie rock musicians, Bill Lambusta and Brian Erickson, dive into great rock and pop music through the lens of the medium they care for most - the album.
+Every episode features a track-by-track review, discussions about the sounds they love, and their own stories.
+Guests include musicians, podcasters, and journalists who are fellow deep-dive music nerds.

 Bill and pulls up Spotify's curated 2021 playlist and talks about what he enjoyed listening to in the last year!
 Plus some listener emails!